Sulaiman Abdul Rahman Taib

-Dato Sri Sulaiman Abdul Rahman bin Abdul Taib (born 31 May 1968) is a former Deputy Minister of Tourism of Malaysia.
-He is the 3rd son of Abdul Taib Mahmud who is the current Yang di-Pertua Negeri Sarawak while his mother was the late Laila Taib.
-Sulaiman wed 20-year-old Anisa, daughter of the former Deputy Chief Minister of Sarawak George Chan Hong Nam.
+Sulaiman Abdul Rahman bin Abdul Taib (born 31 May 1968) is a Malaysian politician and businessman who served as the Member of Parliament (MP) for Kota Samarahan from March 2008 until May 2013 and briefly served as Deputy Minister of Tourism of Malaysia.

 Business

 Malaysia

 Sulaiman holds a Bachelor of Science degree in Business Administration from the University of San Francisco.
-Sulaiman was the group chairman of CMSB from 2002 to 2006, and the former RHB Bank chairman from May 2003 to 2006 following the takeover of RHB by CMS's Utama Banking group.
+Sulaiman was the group Chairman of CMSB from 2002 to 2006, and the former RHB Bank chairman from May 2003 to 2006 following the takeover of RHB by CMS's Utama Banking group.
 He became the youngest chairman of the local bank at that time.
-He worked with his brother, Dato Sri Mahmud Abu Bekir Taib, brother-in-law Datuk Syed Ahmad Alwee Alsree and other board of directors of CMSB.
+He worked with his brother, Mahmud Abu Bekir Taib, brother-in-law Syed Ahmad Alwee Alsree and other board of directors of CMSB.

 United States

 Sulaiman was reported to be the sole officer and director of Sakti International Corporation and Wallyson's Inc. in the United States, companies reportedly owned by the Taib family.